 The typical lifespan of computers averages between 3-5 years depending on whether the machines are used only in district buildings or transported back and forth between home and school.
 Regardless, the district attempts to replace each computer every five years due to software support guarantees.
-Ideally, technology refreshes are completed as indicated in the table shown on the following page.
+Ideally, technology refreshes are completed as indicated in the table.

-Item Life Cycle Notes Staff computers 1 E 1100rs Defrech 25 nevert of the fleet at a time Student computers 4-5 years Refresh 25 percent of the fleet at a time Layer 2 switches Wireless access points 5-7 years Refresh 15 percent of the fleet at a time Layer 3 switches UPS batteries 4 years Refresh 25 percent of the batteries annually Firewalls Evene Upgrade every 5 years to keep up with new Data center 5 years threats and capabilities
+Item Life Cycle Notes Staff computers 1 Events Refresh 25 percent of Student computers 4-5 years the fleet at a time Layer 2 switches Defuse 15 manage of Wireless access points 5-7 years Refresh 15 percent of the fleet at a time Layer 3 switches the neet at a time UPS batteries 4 years Refresh 25 percent of the batteries annually Firewalls Upgrade every 5 years Data center 5 years to keep up with new threats and capabilities